d-asensio/new-relic-apdex-board/README.md

 ```
 > Find this method at: `src/models/host.model.js`

-What enables the use the same binary search function for both insertion and deletion of an app is the implementation of the `app.compareTo(app)` method:
+What enables using the same binary search function for both insertion and deletion of an app is the implementation of the `app.compareTo(app)` method:

 ```javascript
   compareTo (comparee) {